Ale-JRD/Trads/content/post/index-T1.md

 The battle was truly drawing near.

-[According to the Queen and the Saintess’ plan, it seems we’re not going to strike out, but instead, we’re focusing on defense and observing the enemy’s movements.
-The gates are also sealed with rocks from the inside, so for now, the battering rams shouldn’t be able to break through but—]
+「According to the Queen and the Saintess’ plan, it seems we’re not going to strike out, but instead, we’re focusing on defense and observing the enemy’s movements.
+The gates are also sealed with rocks from the inside, so for now, the battering rams shouldn’t be able to break through but—」

-[…!
-Here they come!]
+「…!
+Here they come!」

 Suddenly, the activity on the walls grew frantic.